AchiiBella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ - Replace all characters A and c from input to Z and e respectively 20-hiago -  removes all letters c and C from input 21-reverse - reverse its input
-22-users_and_homes - displays all users and their home directories, sorted by users
+22-users_and_homes - displays all users and their home directories, sorted by users 100-empty_casks - Write a command that finds all empty files and directories in the current directory and all sub-directories.

+    Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+    One file name per line
+    The listing should end with a new line